electrodeyt-zz/pyzip/README.md

+## THIS SOFTWARE IS DISCONTINUED
 # pyzip
-# A Easy to use, Python-Based, Command line zip and unzip tool.
+A Easy to use, Python-Based, Command line zip and unzip tool.